NexTa-Li/MVCSoftbody/Notes.md

 ### Draw bodies in view

 - use the readonly list of softbodies to get the positions of the bodies instead of asking each body to draw itself each tick.
 The current implementation was only temporary and needs to be changed asap.

+### physical changes during simulation

+- ability to increase/ decrease final pressure.

+- ability to increase/ decrease the spring resting length.

+- ability to increase/ decrease spring constant.

+- ability to increase/ decrease mass

+- **Note**: these changes will need some serious limitations according to every other physical value the body has.

 # Data Visualization Fork